 You might just about be able to make out a carload of passengers calmly reading newspapers…

 And there we waited.
 In the end, a couple of hours went by, my water and chocolate ran out and I began to get a little restless.
 Then we were asked to leave the train and wait on the platform, the doors shut but still nothing moved.
 I went down the stairs, back into the station, where not much was happening.
 Realising from a quick look at a map that I was about 5 km from home, I decided to walk.
 The weather was definitely calmer now, although as I couldn’t be certain if that was the end, or the eye, of the storm, I made sure not to dawdle!

 As I walked I saw bikes lying in heaps like discarded toys, cliché though it is, exactly as if some giant children had been playing with them and suddenly got bored.
 Trees were uprooted, huge plant pots overturned and leaves and twigs crunched underfoot, as if everything had been shredded.
 I saw a building site’s hoardings toppled over and another one whose netting had been sliced as if with a knife, leaving the ends flapping like a sail in the still full breeze.
 Then the human detritus, hundreds of broken umbrellas, a lost baseball cap and a scarf, their owners maybe somewhere in the next ward, wondering exactly where their belongings had ended up.

 It was such a relief to get home, find it still standing and to sink into my own pillows.
-Then the final pay off, as always happens on the post-typhoon morning, you wake up and throw open the curtains to witness this sight, whereupon all the inconvenience and mayhem seems strangely worth it:
+Then the final pay off, as always happens on the morning after a typhoon in Japan, you wake up and throw open the curtains to witness this sight, whereupon all the inconvenience and mayhem seems strangely worth it:

 If only there was some way to have the post-typhoon freshness without the big wind…